-The glass pyramid of the Louvre disappeared thanks to JR!
+How the glass pyramid of the Louvre disappeared!

-The piece of art was designed by French street artist JR and is part of an event titled ‘JR au Louvre’ (JR at the Louvre).
-Visitors will be able to see the ‘invisible’ pyramid stunt until the 27 June.
+French street artist JR designed the piece of art and is part of an event titled ‘JR au Louvre’ (JR at the Louvre).
+Visitors could see the ‘invisible’ pyramid stunt until the 27th of June 2016.

 We saw another work by JR at the Panthéon last year when the monument was being renovated.
 Flashback:

 A few words about the Glass Pyramid of the Louvre

 The Louvre Pyramid, situated in the heart of the Cour Napoléon at the Louvre Museum in Paris, is a glass and metal pyramid serving as the museum’s main entrance.
 French President François Mitterrand inaugurated it on 4 March 1988, followed by another inauguration on 29 March 1989.